SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 ### Panel
 The photovoltaic panel converts sunlight into electricity.

-* Initial Installation Cost
+* Initial Raw Cost
     * Size panel capacity based on consumption.
 Since we have a battery, we do not need to consider peak demand and can use consumption directly.
     * Adjust consumption to account for system efficiency loss.
 Divide the loss adjusted consumption by the number of peak hours of sun per year to get desired panel capacity.
-    * Select the largest panel capacity that will satisfy the desired panel capacity.
+    * Find the two panels that are closest to the desired capacity.
+    * Compute the raw cost per unit capacity for each of the two selected panels.
-    * Estimate the number of those panels that will satisfy the desired panel capacity.
+    * Interpolate the raw cost per unit capacity relative to the desired capacity.
-* Recurring Maintenance Cost
-    * Multiply the maintenance cost per year of the selected panel by the number of panels.
+    * Multiply the raw cost per unit capacity by the desired capacity.
+* Initial Installation Cost is proportional to the Raw Cost.
+* Recurring Maintenance Cost is proportional to the Raw Cost.
-* Recurring Replacement Cost
+* Recurring Replacement Cost is the Initial Cost divided by lifetime.
-    * Divide the installation cost by the lifetime of the selected panel.

 #### Solar Home System Panel Table
 {solar_home_panel_table}